mpyne-navy/navadmin-scanner/README.md

     2. `text, the remainder of the field, normally containing reference type, date, etc.
     3. `ampn`, "amplification", optional part of the message but normally has more info on what the reference is (e.g. NAVADMIN 142/18).

+* build-reference-list.pl -- Walks through all NAVADMINs in the checked-out repo (preferring .ctxt versions over .txt versions) and reads in the references of each NAVADMIN to build a cross-reference tracker, which is output as JSON data.
+Debugging messages are output to STDERR.
+The same message reading library is used as for split-msg.pl.

+## Test Suite

 A test suite can be run testing this script against the repository database of NAVADMIN messages, if the Perl "Test::Harness" module is installed.
 If so, you can run the `prove` command: `prove -I modules -r`, which recursively runs all